-- (b) of rights in the course of transferring a business.
+- (a) of instruments such as negotiable instruments, documents of title or financial instruments, or - (b) of rights in the course of transferring a business.

 Some types of assignment of rights are normally subject to very specific rules under the applicable law, and are therefore not governed by this Section.